Booking is now open for Courses in February 2020!

 Please note: you do not have to be currently taking lessons with me to register for a Theory Course, they are open to all!
 If you haven’t had lessons with me before, I’ll need to have a quick chat with you (usually by email) to find out a bit about your background before we get started, but feel free to book your place straight away!

 Understanding the ways in which music is written down is an incredibly valuable component of musical education; with good theoretical knowledge, we improve our sight reading, develop autonomy in learning new music, and of course begin to express and share our own musical ideas!
-I have been running theory courses for around eight years now, and with great success – not only do my students have a 100% pass rate, but to date 70% of those passes have been at Distinction level.
+I have been running theory courses for several years now, and with great success – not only do my students have a 100% pass rate, but to date 70% of those passes have been at Distinction level.

 Full attendance is necessary to complete the Course and sit the exam.
 Cancellations of the full course with less than one week’s notice, or missed sessions once the course has begun, are non-refundable.
 Sessions may be rescheduled in mitigating circumstances, and subject to availability.

 I recommend that each Grade is covered in sequence; in order to get the most out of the Grade 5 Course, for example, students should have previously completed Grades 1-4 (with or without sitting the exam).
-If you wish to cover more than one Grade, please get in touch and I’ll be happy to discuss it with you.

-Details of upcoming Courses:
+Details of further upcoming Courses: